asam-ev/qc-framework/doc/manual/viewer_interface.md

 CanShowIssue returned true.
 It will send the clicked issue and its location to the viewer.

-If the ReportGUI is closed a currently active Viewer receives the closeViewer call.
+If the ReportGUI is closed a currently active Viewer receives the CloseViewer call.

 ## Viewer Example